near/docs/docs/tutorials/contracts/guest-book.md

 ```

-You can see we are importing our contract methods, our `PostedMessage` class, the `messages` instance of it, and some new properties from `near-sdk-as` that you may not have seen before, well, really just one `VMContext`.
+You can see we are importing our contract methods, our `PostedMessage` class, the `messages` instance of it, and a new property from `near-sdk-as` that you may not have seen before, `VMContext`.

 `VMContext` will help us in our mock context when testing such as attaching a deposit to a message.